NorMenMe/react-quiz/README.md

     or this what you have written but in the jsx -insie a map add another loop to get access tho the checkbox property

+    - !no inline css
+    - assign conditionally a class
+    - inside the li
+    - in the object prop Classname:
+    - access it , refacor it as ternary
+         // next:
+    - prep utility class
+    - ternary, item.classList.add("border--red")